Caihanwang/BIOS823_Final/README.md

 The initial data we had was COVID-19 daily cases and deaths by state from 2021/2/10 to 2021/11/14, vaccination data and state characteristic data.
 We merge them together and clean the data by creating lag variables and split it to 7 datasets.
 We will utilize these 7 datasets to train and test 7 models for daily cases prediction and 7 models for daily deaths prediction.

 **2. Machine Learning Plan**
 To predict daily case and daily death, based on literature review, we decide to fit Random Forest models and XGBoost models by 7 datasets mentioned above.
-For each model, we need to tune parameters to reduce error and reach optimal prediction on test dataset.
-And then we will fit models using the parameter tuning results.
-After model fiting, we choose to evaluate the models by calculating RMSE of models on test dataset.
-After evaluation, we can choose Random Forest models or XGBoost models to do our final prediction from 11/15 to 11/21 and compare our prediction values with true number of cases/deaths on CDC website.
+* Parameter Tuning: For each model, we need to tune parameters to reduce error and reach optimal prediction on test dataset.
+So we need to tune the parameters by comparing RMSE
+* Model Fitting: We will fit models using the parameter tuning results.
+* Model Evaluation: After model fiting, we choose to evaluate the models by calculating RMSE of models on test dataset.
+* Model Validation: We can choose the best models (Random Forest models or XGBoost models) to do our final prediction from 11/15 to 11/21 and compare our prediction values with true number of cases/deaths on CDC website.

-**3. Operations Plan**
+**3. Operations Plan (8~10 Days)**
+* Data Merging (1 day)
+* Exploratory Data Analysis (1 day)
+* Data Cleaning and Encoding (1 day)
+* Model Parameter Tuning/ Fitting/ Evaluation (2~3 days)
+* Model Validation (1 day)
+* Dashboard Deployment (1~2 days)
+* Fnial Report (1 day)

 **4. Technology Stack**

 ## Roles, responsibilities and timed milestones